 Performance-gain Investigation of Foveated Rendering Technique

-Modern virtual reality (VR) high-resolution displays render more than 4 million pixels, and each pixel needs to be rasterized, lit, shaded, and colored.
-High-resolution displays, along with an increased visual quality of VR content, put a high burden on the graphics equipment; thus, increasingly powerful graphics processing units (GPUs) need to cope with the demand.
+Modern virtual reality (VR) head-mounted displays render more than 4 million pixels, and each pixel needs to be rasterized, lit, shaded, and colored.
+High-resolution displays, along with an increased visual quality of VR content, put a high burden on the graphics equipment; thus, only increasingly powerful graphics processing units (GPUs) handle the demand.
 Foveated rendering (FR) is a technique with the potential to reduce the required processing performance for graphics-intensive VR applications significantly.
-The technique adapts the render resolution dynamically and only renders high-quality content at the user's eye focus point.
-Previous research already investigated different FR techniques.
-However, they focused on the technical implementation and produced a variety of results so that it remains inconclusive whether or not the user gains benefits in all situations.
+The technique adapts the rendering quality dynamically and only renders high-quality content at the user's focus point.
+Previous research proposed promising FR techniques.
+Research is often focused on the technical implementation of FR, however, it remains inconclusive whether or not it is beneficial in all situations.